fastai/course-v3/docs/deployment_amzn_sagemaker.md

 We will be using the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/) which makes this easy.

+## Pricing

+With Amazon SageMaker, you pay only for what you use.
+Hosting is billed by the second, with no minimum fees and no upfront commitments.
+As part of the [AWS Free Tier](https://aws.amazon.com/free), you can get started with Amazon SageMaker for free.
+For the first two months after sign-up, you are offered a total of 125 hours of m4.xlarge for deploying your machine learning models for real-time inferencing and batch transform with Amazon SageMaker.

+The pricing for model deployment per region can be found [here](https://aws.amazon.com/sagemaker/pricing/).

 ## Setup your SageMaker notebook instance

 Setup your notebook instance where you have trained your fast.ai model on a SageMaker notebook instance.
 To setup a new SageMaker notebook instance with fast.ai installed follow the steps outlined [here](https://course.fast.ai/start_sagemaker.html).